GLOBAL MARKETS-Stocks slip on inflation concerns as oil prices rise further

 By Herbert Lash and Lawrence White

-NEW YORK/LONDON, Jan 19 (Reuters) - Strong U.S. and European corporate results helped stock markets initially rebound on Wednesday from the prior day's sell-off, but rising crude prices kept inflation concerns alive even as bond yields eased after they touched fresh multi-year highs.
+NEW YORK/LONDON, Jan 19 (Reuters) - Strong U.S. and European corporate results helped stock markets initially rebound on Wednesday, but rising crude prices kept inflation concerns alive and trading choppy even as bond yields eased after having touched fresh multiyear highs.

 An index of Europe's 600 biggest stocks rose as much as 0.8% as robust earnings from luxury majors Burberry BRBY.L and Richemont CFR.S countered pressure from rising yields.
 Buoyant reports from UnitedHealth Group Inc UNH.N, Procter & Gamble Co PG.N and others also supported initial gains on Wall Street.

-But the early gains couldn't hold as investor concerns about rising inflation and higher yields put the market in a holding pattern as investors await next week's Federal Reserve policy meeting for word on the central bank's plan to tackle inflation.
+But the early gains faded as concerns about rising inflation and higher yields put the market in a holding pattern as investors await next week's Federal Reserve policy meeting for guidance on the central bank's plan to tackle inflation.

 "The market is still grappling with how do you adjust to higher rates and what are the companies that are impacted by higher rates?" said Jon Maier, chief investment officer at Global X ETFs.